-- Faying Surface.
-Surface of a member that is in contact with the surface of another member at a connection. - Footing.
-Areas marked on the ground within the construction zones where the bridge may contact the ground. - Ground.
-Floor inside the site boundary, including footings, construction zones, transportation zones, and staging yards, but excluding the river. - Guest Competitor.
-A team from a school that is not eligible to compete per Sub-Section 4.3.2 but has obtained the approval of ASCE and the Regional Competition host school to participate in accordance with Sub-Section 4.3.3. - Head Judge.
-Person with full authority over the conduct of the competition, safety and interpretation of the rules. - Judge.
-Person who assists the head judge with the conduct of the competition, safety and interpretation of the rules. - L1, L2.
-Dimensions for positioning the decking units for the vertical load test that also define locations of observed deflection and sway during the vertical load test. - Lateral restraint.
+Faying Surface.
+Surface of a member that is in contact with the surface of another member at a connection.

+Footing.
+Areas marked on the ground within the construction zones where the bridge may contact the ground.

+Ground.
+Floor inside the site boundary, including footings, construction zones, the island, transportation zones, and staging yards, but excluding the rivers.

+Guest Competitor.
+A team from a school that is not eligible to compete per Sub-Section 4.3.2 but has obtained the approval of ASCE and the Regional Competition host school to participate in accordance with Sub-Section 4.3.3.

+Head Judge.
+Person with full authority over the conduct of the competition, safety and interpretation of the rules.

+Island.
+Ground in the middle of the river that is restricted during construction.

+Judge.
+Person who assists the head judge with the conduct of the competition, safety and interpretation of the rules.

+L1, L2.
+Dimensions for positioning the decking units for the vertical load test that also define locations of observed deflection and sway during the vertical load test.

+Lateral restraint.
 Means of inhibiting sliding of the bearing surfaces during lateral loading applied by the loading crew.